Neural-Dragon-AI/InfinipyRe/infinipy/logicalchain.md

 Return Global_Prerequisites_Backward, Global_Consequences_Backward
 ```

-This algorithm processes a sequence of actions in reverse order, starting from the last action.
-It aims to determine the prerequisites and consequences of the sequence when considered from end to start.

 ### Initialization
 - The algorithm initializes **Final_Prerequisites** (`P`) and **Final_Consequences** (`C`) with the prerequisites and consequences of the last action.